 This part describes the expected fast sky localization of coalescing binaries with a hierarchical network of three gravitational wave (GW) detectors, HLV (Hanford/Livingston/Virgo), and four detectors, HLVK (Hanford/Livingston/Virgo/KAGRA).
 A hierarchical network is used for detection of objects with different sensitivity GW detectors, and aims to make effective use of the least sensitive detector's information.
-In this method, the less sensitive detectors participate only when a trigger is found with the more sensitive detectors are set lower than that of the higher sensitivity ones.
+In this method, the less sensitive detectors participate only when a trigger is found with the more sensitive detectors' coincidences.
+However, the signal to noise ratio (SNR) thresholds of the less sensitive detectors are set lower than that of the higher sensitivity ones.
 The main target of this work is to estimate the benefit of this detection network with 3 or 4 different sensitivity detectors.

 In this part, the localization with two higher sensitivity LIGO detectors and the less sensitive Virgo detector and KAGRA detector, is demonstrated by using the previous Mock Data Challenge (MDC) result.
 In the demonstration, it supposes that this method is implemented into a pipeline for GW and Electromagnetic-wave (EM) follow-up observation.
 The target GW sources of the pipeline is coalescing compact binary systems.
-The performances of the localization is investigated in terms of sky maps generated from a pipeline for detection of GWs from compact binary coalescences (CBCs), called Multi-Band Template Analysis (MBTA), and a sky localization pipeline, called BAYESian Tri-Angulation and Rapid localization (BAYESTAR).
+The performances of the localization is investigated in terms of sky maps generated from a pipeline for detection of GWs from compact binary coalescences (CBCs), called Multi-Band Template Analysis (MBTA), and a sky localization pipeline, called BAYESian TriAngulation and Rapid localization (BAYESTAR).
 This part presents the expected localization with HLV and HLVK hierarchical search, and the optimization of threshold SNR for the Virgo and KAGRA detectors.